jingkaihe/toad/README.md

 ## Compatibility

 Toad runs on Linux and macOS.
-Native Windows support is lacking, but Toad till run quite well with WSL.
+Native Windows support is lacking, but Toad will run quite well with WSL.

 Toad is a terminal application.
 Any terminal will work, although if you are using the default terminal on macOS you will get a much reduced experience.